Bandmaster

 Summary

 The Bandmaster came with many different circuits during the blackface and silverface eras.
-The blackface head had a diode recifier, one normal channel and a vibrato channel with no reverb.
-In the silverface era the recitifier was changed from diode to tube and the vibrato channel got reverb.
+The blackface head had a diode rectifier, one normal channel and a vibrato channel with no reverb.
+The silverface Bandmaster amps got a 5U4GB tube rectifier and the vibrato channel got reverb.
 Hence, the name “Bandmaster Reverb”.
+Due to this the silverface Bandmaster Reverb is less powerful, has less attack and breaks up earlier than the blackface Bandmaster.
 As usual the later silverface models were modified to become cleaner and more powerful.
 The 70W model from 1978 with master volume and push/pull boost had a huge power transformer and big filter caps.
 It reminds us more of a classic 80w Twin Reverb than a Bandmaster Reverb, and it shared its circuit design with the Pro Reverb and Super Reverb at that time.

-The blackface and silverface Bandmaster is a big sounding amp with a flexible speaker impedance of 4 ohm, allowing anything between one and four speakers (8 ohm each) to be connected via the main and/or external speaker jack.
+The blackface and silverface Bandmasters are medium/big sounding amps with a flexible speaker impedance of 4 ohm, allowing anything between one and four speakers (8 ohm each) to be connected via the main and/or external speaker jack.
 This makes it possible to adapt to small and big stages and gigs just by configuring the speakers.

 Most of the maintenance and mod tips below will make the amp break up earlier, reaching the sweet spot at a lower volume.
 Tube mods (pulling V1 out and a 12ax7 PI) will take you a long way, and if you also invest in implementing the tremolo disconnect mod, you may get a fatter, warmer and fuller tone at practice volumes.
 Unfortunately does the diode rectifier not offer any options for rectifier tube swaps to select among different plate voltages, clean headroom levels and sag characteristics.